Return of the Tender Lover: Background

-Reception

 Critical reception

 Return of the Tender Lover received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 76, indicating "generally favorable reviews".
-Andy Kellman of AllMusic gave the album four stars out of five, calling it "smooth, all about romance, devotion and perseverance" while adding that it's "among Babyface's best".
-Ken Capobianco of The Boston Globe gave the album a B−, stating that "Babyface remains polished yet funky...", realizing that he "can't compete with the obsessive bedpost-rattling Ty Dolla Signs and The Weeknds of the world".
-He goes on to add that he "proclaims his love for women for who they are, instead of what they can do for him".
+Andy Kellman of AllMusic ranked the album "among Babyface's best" and called it "smooth, all about romance, devotion and perseverance."
+Ken Capobianco of The Boston Globe gave the album a B−, stating that "Babyface remains polished yet funky."
+He went on to add that Babyface "proclaims his love for women for who they are, instead of what they can do for him."
+Pitchfork's Ivy Nelson called it "traditional, in the sense that they don't attempt to update Babyface's sound and instead lean comfortably on a long, established career.
+This dedication to tradition and honoring of his craft is less a throwback than a micro-adjustment of an enduring formula."

+Dave Simpson from The Guardian noted that "this is old-school R&B with a fine glass finish, the musicianship and production audibly expensive and the man's voice so honeyed it presumably requires the attentions of worker bees [...]
+The best tracks turn up the temperature from cool to simmer: "Love and Devotion" has something of the airy atmosphere of Marvin Gaye's lurve records, while "I Want You" (featuring After 7) finds the old smoothie coming dangerously close to working up a sweat."
+Rolling Stone' David Turner called Return of the Tender Lover a "smooth, gentle throwback LP", while Pat Levy, writing for Consequence of Sound, described it as "an album so rich with legitimate emotions that it feels like sitting next to a warm hearth after years in the cold world of artists like The Weeknd and Drake."

 Commercial performance

-In the United States, the album debuted at number 39 on the Billboard 200 with 19,000 first-week sales.
+In the United States, the album debuted at number 39 on the Billboard 200, with 19,000 first-week sales.
+It also opened at number six on the Top R&B/Hip-Hop Albums chart, becoming Babyface's seventh non-consecutive album to reach the top ten.